Myomectomy

 Also called an abdominal myomectomy, a laparotomy is a procedure that involves removing uterine fibroids directly through an incision in your abdomen.
 This procedure can be used to remove both large and small fibroids, in any location.
 Your surgeon will make a horizontal incision at the bikini line or a vertical incision between the navel and the pubic bone.
 Then, incisions are made in the uterus to remove each fibroid.

+Depending on the size and location of your uterine fibroids, your doctor may recommend one of three ways to perform a myomectomy.
 In some cases, myomectomy techniques may be combined.
 For example, a laparoscopy may be performed along with a mini laparotomy, or hysteroscopy and laparoscopy may be used to remove fibroids attached to the outer and inner walls of the uterus.

 Be sure to arrive at the hospital on time on the day of your surgery.